arkency/posts/posts/2023-03-01-tracking-down-not-resolving-constants-with-parser.md

 ```

 After that, we check if the filtered-out constants resolve correctly.
-If the constant is explicitly referenced from the top-level, we can just try to evaluate it.
+If the constant is explicitly referenced from the top-level, we just try to evaluate it.
 In other cases, we must consider the namespace in which the constant is used and try to call it with the full namespace prepended, and then with one level less, and so on, until we reach the top level binding.
 ```ruby
 if node.namespace&.cbase_type?